ZMYaro/divide-and-conquer/README.md

 ## About the developers

 *Bobby Pruden* - Third year NMID major at RIT.
 Enjoys playing casual games and is excited to begin this project.
+Really enjoys JS as a language.
+Enjoys playing FPS and cooperative games.
 *Zachary Yaro* - Third year GDD major + SE minor at RIT.
 Game and software designer and developer with over eight years of web development experience.
 Enjoys playing a wide variety of video games.